bihealth/bih-cluster/bih-cluster/docs/best-practice/software-installation-with-conda.md

 hpc-cpu-123:~$ conda config --add channels default hpc-cpu-123:~$ conda config --add channels conda-forge
 ```

-!!! warning "Important"
-    By default conda will automatically activate the (base) environment for new shell sessions.
-    This can significantly delay your login process and should be turned off:

-    ```sh
-    hpc-cpu-123:~$ conda config --set auto_activate_base false
-    ```

 ## Installing software with conda
 Installing packages with conda is straight forward: